alexandersisco/pj/README.md

 ```

 ### Stdin
-pj accepts json from stdin.
+pj accepts json from standard input.
 Simply pipe your json into pj and then add properties to it.
 Keys with the same name will overwrite others based on the following precedence: `stdin`, `--json`, `--string`, `--number`, `--boolean` with those coming after overwriting those that came before.

 Example file: `weather.json`:
 ```